CATALPAresearch/mod_longpage/readme.md

 # Features
 - generates a table of content frome the HTML strcture (headings)
 - enables a full-text search by using *lunr*
-- tracks scrolling events and saves them in the database
+- tracks scrolling events using the (InteractionObserver)[https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API]

 # Installation
 * clone the repository and rename the folder to 'page'.